Kaweah Cottage and Shangrila Nature Preserve

 *'Kaweah' pronounced 'caw-wee-uh' from the Wukchumni language meaning 'Cry of the Raven'.

-The Kaweah Cottage is a green-built home with two cozy bedrooms, a luxurious bathroom, large kitchen and connected family room, and a deck that overlooks the horse pastures and Grouse Creek.
+The Kaweah Cottage is a green-built home with two cozy bedrooms, a luxurious bathroom, large fully equipped kitchen, a connected great family room, and a deck that overlooks the horse pastures and Grouse Creek.
 It can comfortably accommodate from one person to a family or a small group of good friends.
 It is best suited for independent travelers who take pleasure in preparing their own meals in a gourmet kitchen; who prefer being away from the nearby town; and who love vacationing in a wilderness area with a home that they have all to themselves.

 There are trails and hiking opportunities as well as exhilarating swimming in the river during the summer.
 The Cottage is a thirty minute drive to both the main and southern entrances to Sequoia National Park.
 Visitors who access the southern entrance to the Park can hike to Ladybug Camp or Garfield Grove, one of the largest and least visited groves of the giant sequoias.